 Gaining Deeper Insights into the SERP Features

 In this example, we clicked the screen icon to display an actual snapshot of the search results that appeared when the keyword was tracked.
-In this SERP Snapshot we see the URLs linked to from the images that displayed in the Image Box and can click to launch the landing page in a new tab.
+In this SERP Snapshot, we see the URLs linked to from the images that are displayed in the Image Box and can click to launch the landing page in a new tab.

 Domain Featured Filter

 You can filter the report to display only the results that match the tracked domain.